Go to content Go to search

 Your Quick-Step floor can be installed on:

-• Wet systems (= embedded in the subfloor)
+- Wet systems (= incorporated in a screed)

-• Wet systems (= embedded in the subfloor)
+- Wet systems (= incorporated in a screed)

 The floor heating must be installed in accordance with the supplier’s instructions and the generally accepted instructions and rules.